Some divorces may have more difficult legal issues involved than others. A divorcing couple may…

 Divorced People Report Less Financial Security Than Married

-Many people in Kansas who get a divorce might not have a financial plan in place to deal with this event.
+Many people in Kansas who get a divorce might not have a financial security plan in place to deal with this event.
 A survey conducted for TD Ameritrade by Head Solutions Group found that about two-thirds of people who were married had not planned for widowhood or divorce despite divorce ending around 4 in 10 marriages.
 Most respondents, 72 percent of men and 62 percent of women, said they were confident they would be able to handle these situations financially.

 However, statistics show a lower income and more financial anxiety among divorced people.
 Married people make around $9,800 more annually than divorced people.
 Most married people, 52 percent, said they expected financial security during retirement while only 30 percent of divorced people did.
 Divorced people did not feel financially stable in the present either with only 25 percent reporting a feeling of financial security compared to 43 percent of married people.